Storm Water Management

 The city maintains a stormwater utility fee that supports the ongoing efforts to manage stormwater run-off and pollution control.
 The utility fee is assessed for each property holder within the city and is charged monthly.

-Rain Barrel & Rain Garden Incentive Program
+Rain Barrel and Rain Garden Incentive Program

 The City of Northfield offers a $20 reimbursement for rain barrels purchased after February 15, 2012.
 A rain garden cost share program is also available with reimbursements up to $250.
 All city utility account holders are eligible.